Hidden mother photography: 21st-century interest

 Interest in hidden mother photography spiked in the 2010s, driven in part by the rise of the Internet, which made the images more easily available.
 This in turn raised interest in collections of them at museums such as the Palmer Museum of Art.
 A Flickr pool was set up dedicated to collecting hidden mother images.

-Late example of the technique, where mothers were made 'hidden' by manual retouching and masking on the portrait negative.

 Having collected them for a decade, in 2013 Italian-Swedish artist Linda Fregni Nagler displayed 997 photographs in a series entitled The Hidden Mother at the Venetian Arsenal for the 55th Venice Biennale.
 She also published them in the book The Hidden Mother (2013) with words by Geoffrey Batchen and the Biennale's curator, Massimiliano Gioni.
 The images were produced between the 1840s and the 1920s using a variety of techniques.
 They include daguerreotypes, ambrotypes (which use the wet plate collodion process), tintypes and albumen prints.
 The first picture that prompted the collection was a 5×4 centimetre tintype described on eBay as "funny baby with hidden mother".
 Nagler's theory as to why the mothers are hidden, rather than simply appearing in the picture undisguised, is that "The mothers seem to have been aiming to create an intimate bond between the child and the viewer, rather than between themselves and the child."

 In 2014 and 2015, photographer Laura Larson presented a series of around 35 hidden mother photographs as a touring exhibition.
-Her book, Hidden Mother (2017), told the story of her daughter's adoption from Ethiopia through 26 hidden mother photographs.
+Her book, Hidden Mother (2017), tells the story of her daughter's adoption from Ethiopia through 26 hidden mother photographs.
 It was shortlisted for the Paris Photo–Aperture Foundation PhotoBook Award that year.

 Lee Marks, a photography dealer from Indiana, is another long-term collector with around 600 hidden mother images.

 The eerie effect of the half-obscured mothers in these pictures has led to them being compared to ghosts, including by Larson and by the tabloid press.
 Larson's collection began as an offshoot of her study of spirit photography of the Victorian era.